Company Updates

 The rise of the individual contributor

-Software buying decisions are no longer happening in the corner offices of high-rise buildings but rather in the bustling trenches of engineering, sales, product, design, marketing, customer success, finance, and legal.
+Software buying decisions are no longer happening in the corner offices of high-rise buildings but rather in the bustling trenches of Engineering Blog, sales, product, design, marketing, customer success, finance, and legal.
 Traditional playbooks for software sales have been thrown out the door.
 Nine in ten early-stage founders we met in 2020 are building for product-led growth (PLG).
 The later stages are no different - an increasingly skewed proportion of VC dollars are flowing into PLG companies with every passing year.
 Furthermore, a pandemic that started with the unknown is ending with the unthinkable; Salesforce announced a plan to rebuild itself as a "Slack-first organization"!
 PLG had officially arrived.

 Our mission